Power Industry

 Our technology effectively addresses various water and wastewater challenges, including oilfield produced water, cold rolling oily wastewater, reuse of degreasing fluid, coking oil wastewater treatment, and oily wastewater from cutting and polishing.
 We provide advanced solutions for the treatment and recycling of these challenging effluents, ensuring efficient oil-water separation and sustainable water management across multiple industries.

-Ceramic Ultrafiltration (UF) Membrane
+Ceramic Ultrafiltration (UF) Membranes

 Spiral Wound NF technology provides selective separation of divalent ions, small organic molecules, and emulsified oils.
 NF technology is used for further treatment of water after primary separation, improving the overall quality of the treated water.